Keynote - How Do You Actually Find Bugs?

 - A lot of people try to short-circuit this process

-- software risk = available attack surface * complexity
+- What I’m looking for- software risk = available attack surface * complexity

 - Legacy support